 Goth characters make good main characters in stories which explore the concept of Being-toward-death.

-- There are a number of separate Battle scenes in the battle sequence of I Kill Giants — as is pretty usual in storytelling.
-We have a battle between non-family peers (the bullies are basically the giant, too — Barbara has drawn inspo from the bully scenes*).
+There are a number of separate Battle scenes in the battle sequence of I Kill Giants — as is pretty usual in storytelling.
+We have a big struggle between non-family peers (the bullies are basically the giant, too — Barbara has drawn inspo from the bully scenes*).
 There’s the conflict within the family, in which the older sister is trying to hold things together.
 The sister also provides a reflection character in which she shows her difficult emotion to others, but unlike Barbara the sister’s dealing with the real emotion, not with a fantasy.
 There’s the conflict with the kind and well-meaning adult who is an opponent simply because her goal is different (the school psychologist — who has a surprising amount of time to spare for Barbara, but hey, this is a fantasy school).
 Then there’s the Big Battle scene with the Big, Bad Baddie — the fantasy of the fight with the giant, who isn’t real, but for story purposes he is.
-All of these battle scenes are of course proxy for the main battle — the entirely internal, non-battle — Barbara’s refusal to see her mother… and to confront death.
+All of these big struggle scenes are of course proxy for the main big struggle — the entirely internal, non-big struggle — Barbara’s refusal to see her mother… and to confront death.

 *By the way, the bully scenes don’t strike me as especially realistic — these girls are too old to be engaging in slamming-against-locker, grab-around-the-throat, surround-on-the-beach type stuff.
 That’s not to say it never happens like that — this kind of bullying looks like something to an outsider, which is why it’s so appealing on screen, even when bullying has typically become far more covert and insidious by the developmental stage otherwise depicted.